 Lake Livingston (Trinity River Basin)

 Lake Livingston is located about six miles southwest of Livingston, on the Trinity River.
-Lake Livingston was built, owned and operated by the Trinity River Authority under contract with the City of Houston for the flood control, municipal, industrial water supplies, irrigation and recreation purposes.
+Lake Livingston was built, owned, and operated by the Trinity River Authority under contract with the City of Houston for the municipal, industrial water supplies, irrigation, and recreation purposes.
 The lake construction was paid for by the revenue bonds that were to be redeemed with income derived from the sale of water.
 The dam was designed by Brown and Root, Inc.